-Graduates of both approved U.S. and foreign medical schools and colleges of osteopathic medicine in the United States accredited by the American Osteopathic Association (AQA) who have completed approved residency programs in internal medicine are eligible.
+Graduates of approved U.S. and foreign medical schools and accredited colleges of osteopathic medicine who have completed approved residency programs in internal medicine are eligible.
 All applicants must be eligible for Massachusetts Full or Limited Registration License must meet the UMass GME Technical Standards and must either be U.S. citizens or have appropriate documentation and/or visa to work in the United States.
 Graduates of foreign medical schools must have passed Steps 1, 2 and 3 of the USMLE and hold a valid ECFMG certificate and be board eligible for internal medicine.

 Application process is via the ERAS application system.

 The following should be included:

 - Three letters of recommendations preferably by Hematology-Oncology professors

 For International Medical Graduates:

 - Scores of Parts I, II and III & USMLE or COMLEX

 - Clinical experience in internal medicine in the United States (or Canada if Canadian citizen)

 - Fluency in spoken and written English since communication skills are the core of internal medicine and Hematology-Oncology